21 May What Is Psychological Dependence?

 What Is Psychological Dependence?

 Psychological dependence is sometimes also called mental dependence.
 Many experts agree that the psychological aspect of addiction is at least as damaging as the physical aspect, if not more so.
-That’s one of the reasons why addiction treatment often focuses very heavily on mental health issues and behavioral counseling.
+That’s one of the reasons why addiction treatment often focuses very heavily on behavioral health issues and behavioral counseling.
 You might not realize it, but psychological dependence also produces withdrawal symptoms even if you aren’t physically addicted.
 For example, you might become depressed or nauseous when you can’t engage in your addiction.
 Psychological dependence is the main component of process addictions like gambling and sex.

 The Difference Between Psychological Dependence and Physical Dependence